rhasanbd/Study-of-Analogy-based-Learning-Image-Classification/README.md

 - Task 3: Visual Similarity Analysis by Projecting the Images on a 2D Space

+These three tasks are implemented in the three notebooks of this repository.

 ## Dataset

-For this analysis, we use two popular Machine Learning (ML) image datasets: MNIST handwritten digits & CIFAR-10.
+We use two popular Machine Learning (ML) image datasets: MNIST handwritten digits & CIFAR-10.

 - While the images of the MNIST dataset are "normalized" (centered and similar background), the images of the CIFAR-10 dataset has a lot of variations.